willxxy/ECG-Bench/README.md

 7. [TODO](#todo)

 ## Overview <a name="overview"></a>
 This repository is a unified framework for training and evaluating electrocardiogram-language models (ELMs).
-The audience for this repository is mainly for researchers who are interested in developing ELMs.
+The audience for this repository is mainly for researchers who are interested in developing ELMs, with a particular focus on ECG representations and training paradigms.
 The code is designed to be modular and flexible, allowing researchers to easily extend the framework to their own needs and quickly iterate on their ELM designs.
 Due to the intended audience and purpose of the repository, we try to provide the most basic and flexible code without many abstractions that can be easily extended.
 However, this goal is yet to be fully realized and we are continuously working to improve the codebase.

 We provide preprocessing pipelines for various datasets in this repository.